 - Personal relationship (such as domestic violence)

-While workplace violence can affect anyone, there are certain risk factors that increase a person’s risk.
+While workplace violence can affect anyone, there are certain risk factors that increase a person’s risk, including gender and occupation.

 Women in particular are vulnerable to domestic violence in the workplace.